-Use a sender/reply-to address with the mailloop service domain name (for example news@mailloop.domain.com).
-Since no real email addresses exist for this sender domain name, normally it would not be possible to reply to an email with this sender/reply-to address.
-To forward responses to a valid email address you have to define a bounce filter.
+Use a sender address with the mailloop service domain name (for example news@mailloop.domain.com).
+Since no real email addresses exist for this sender domain name, normally it would not be possible to reply to an email with this sender address.
+To forward responses to a valid email address you have to define a bounce filter:

-In the GUI configuration for the bounce filter set field Filter address manually to your sender/reply-to address (in this example news@mailloop.domain.com) and this address is then bound to this bounce configuration.
+In the GUI configuration for the bounce filter set field Filter address manually to your individual sender/reply-to address (in this example news@mailloop.domain.com) and this address is then bound to this bounce configuration.
 Due to performance reasons it may take a few minutes until a newly created entry is known by the system.

-Finally, use field Forward address to enter the feedback email address of your choice.
+Finally, use field Forward address to enter the feedback email address of your choice, like feedback@agnitas.com.
 The flow of automated responses to your mailings (like autoresponder mails and bounce notifications) works like this:

 '''

-recipient -> sender address (= filter address of your bounce filter) -> feedback address
+recipient -> sender address (= filter address of bounce filter) ->

+feedback address

 '''

-The advantage of this alternative is, that no external forward mechanism is needed.
+The advantage of this alternative is, that no external forward mechanism is needed, but with your sender address you are tied to the domain name of your mailloop service.